Per the Iowa Code 441.21, agricultural property is to be assessed based on it’s [agricultural] “productivity and net earning capacity”.

 - Present use of the property as of January 1. (of the assessment year).

-- There must be active agricultural ‘production’ use taking place on the property.
+- There must be current and active agricultural ‘production’ use taking place on the property.

 - Primary/Principle Use